phpversions/phpversions.info/readme.md

 php artisan cve:check
 ```

-You can now access the site at <http://phpversions.test>!
+You can now access the site at <http://phpversions.test>, or whatever you entered as your site name in the yaml!